Skip to main navigation Skip to main content

 Request that a Child Safety Service Centre accepts case management

-To request that a CSSC accepts case management for ongoing intervention, the senior team leader responsible for the investigation and assessment will email the senior practitioner or the senior team leader of the relevant CSSC, and:
+To request that a CSSC accepts case management for ongoing intervention, the senior team leader responsible for the investigation and assessment will:

 Note